Erich Hoepner: Advance on Leningrad

 By mid-July, the 4th Panzer Group seized the Luga bridgehead and had plans to advance on Leningrad.
 The staff and detachments 2 and 3 of Einsatzgruppe A, one of the mobile killing squads following the Wehrmacht into the occupied Soviet Union, were brought up to the Luga district with assistance from the army.
 "The movement of Einsatzgruppe A—which the army intended to use in Leningrad—was effected in agreement with Panzer Group 4 and at their express wish", noted Franz Walter Stahlecker, the commander of Einsatzgruppe A. Stahlecker described army co-operation as "generally very good" and "in certain cases, as for example, with Panzer Group 4 under the command of General Hoepner, extremely close, one might say even warm."

 By late July, Army Group North positioned 4th Panzer Group's units south and east of Narva, Estonia, where they could begin an advance on Leningrad in terrain conditions relatively suitable for armoured warfare.
 By that time, however, the army group lacked the strength to take Leningrad, which continued to be a high priority for the German high command.
 A compromise solution was worked out whereas the infantry would attack north from both sides of Lake Ilmen, while the Panzer Group would advance from its current position.
-Hoepner's forces began their advance on August 8, but the attack ran into determined Soviet defences.
+Hoepner's forces began their advance on 8 August, but the attack ran into determined Soviet defences.
 Elsewhere, Soviet counter-attacks threatened Leeb's southern flank.
 By mid to late August, the German forces were making gains again, with the 4th Panzer Group taking Narva on 17 August.

 On 29 August, Leeb issued orders for the blockade of Leningrad in anticipation that the city would soon be abandoned by the Soviets.
-On September 5, Hitler ordered Hoepner's 4th Panzer Group and an air corps transferred to Army Group Centre effective 15 September, in preparation for Operation Typhoon, the German assault on Moscow.
+On 5 September Hitler ordered Hoepner's 4th Panzer Group and an air corps transferred to Army Group Centre on 15 September, in preparation for Operation Typhoon, the German assault on Moscow.
 Leeb objected and was given a reprieve in the transfer of his mobile forces, with the view of making one last push towards Leningrad.
 The 4th Panzer Group was to be the main attacking force, which reached south of the Neva River, where it was faced with strong Soviet counter-attacks.
 By 24 September, Army Group North halted its advance and transferred the 4th Panzer Group to Army Group Centre.